Community Strength and Balance – Health Professionals

 Clinical research has shown that when people exercise to strengthen their legs and core, their balance improves, and their risk of falls reduces by almost a third.

 Community Group Strength and Balance approved programmes or classes will support older adults to build their core muscles and leg strength and improve their balance.
-Only classes that meet the nine evidence-based criteria for the Community Group Strength and Balance will
+Only classes that meet the nine evidence-based criteria for the Community Group Strength and Balance will be approved.
+This ensures the classes are safe and effective.
+Approved class are monitored on a six monthly basis to ensure they still meet the criteria.

 Who is the programme targeted at?
-All people 65 years and over will benefit from attending approved community classes or programmes and prevention
+All people 65 years and over will benefit from attending approved community classes or programmes and prevention are fundamental.

 To identify whether people are at risk of a fall, the Health Quality & Safety Commission New Zealand has developed the below questions which covers key points when screening for risk of falling;